Capital punishment in Canada: British North America

 In 1749, Peter Cartcel, a sailor aboard a ship in the Halifax harbour, stabbed Abraham Goodsides to death and wounded two other men.
 He was brought before a Captain's Court where he was found guilty and sentenced to death.
 Two days later he was hanged from the yardarm of the vessel as a deterrent to others.
 This is one of the earliest records of capital punishment in English-speaking Canada.
 It is difficult to accurately state numbers of capital punishment since there were no systematic efforts to accurately record names, dates, and locations of executions until after 1867, and many records have been lost because of fires, floods, or decay.

+In 1840, an innocent man was hanged in what is now Windsor, Ontario, and this was learned after the true perpetrator of the crime had made a deathbed confession.
+This contributed to the abolition of capital punishment in Michigan across the river from Windsor.

 Post-Confederation

 After Confederation, a revision of the statutes reduced the number of offences punishable by death to three: murder, rape, and treason.
 In 1868, Parliament also stated that the location of the execution was to be within the confines of the prison instead of public hangings.
 By the 1870s, the jails had begun to build the gallows 5 ft from the ground with a pit underneath instead of the previous high scaffold, the platform of which was level with the prison wall.

-Robert Bickerdike was a businessman, politician, and social reformer, who believed the abolition of capital punishment was an imperative and to some extent his life’s mission.
-Few spoke as loudly or as eloquently as he did for this reform.
-As a Member of Parliament, in 1914 and again in 1916 he introduced a bill to replace the death penalty with a life sentence.
-He opposed capital punishment on many grounds, considering it an insult to Christianity and religion in general and a blot on any civilized nation.
-"There is nothing", he stated in the house, "more degrading to society at large ... than the death penalty."
-He also spoke of class disparities, pointing out that the punishment was administered to the poor far more often than to the wealthy.
-He refuted the notion that state-sponsored killing acted as a deterrent to murder and cautioned against the possibility of mistake.

 In 1950, an attempt was made to abolish capital punishment.
 Ross Thatcher, at that time a Cooperative Commonwealth Federation Member of Parliament, moved Bill No. 2 in order to amend the Criminal Code to abolish the death penalty.
 Thatcher later withdrew it for fear of Bill No. 2 not generating positive discussion and further harming the chances of abolition.
 In 1956, the Joint Committee of the House and Senate recommended the retention of capital punishment as the mandatory punishment for murder, which opened the door to the possibility of abolition.

-In 1961, legislation was introduced to reclassify murder into capital and non-capital murder, later renamed to first degree and second degree murder.
-A capital murder involved a planned or deliberate murder, murder during violent crimes, or the murder of a police officer or prison guard.
-Non-capital murder did not carry the death sentence.